n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.quickchart.md

+---
+title: QuickChart node - n8n Documentation
+description: Documentation for the QuickChart node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # QuickChart

 The QuickChart node allows you to automate work in QuickChart, and integrate QuickChart with other applications. n8n has built-in support for a wide range of QuickChart chart types, including bar, doughnut, line, pie, and polar charts.